awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-input-caption-selectors.md

 1. On the **Create job** page, in the **Job** pane on the left, choose an input\.
 **Note**
 In jobs with multiple inputs, each input must have the same number of captions selectors\.
 For inputs that don't have captions, create empty captions selectors\.
-For these selectors, for **Source**, choose **Empty captions track**\.
+For these selectors, for **Source**, choose **Null source**\.

 1. In the **Captions selectors** section, near the bottom of the page, choose **Add captions selector**\.